Filip0221/Filip0221/README.md

 I created and currently maintain the commercial website [**formulasofmotherearth.com**](https://formulasofmotherearth.com).

 Recently, I developed an iOS application called **Scoliometer**, which will soon be officially released on the **App Store**.

+Currently working on a **system for automatic diagnosis of spine diseases based on medical images** - Engineering thesis

 I’m a 4th-year student at **Lublin University of Technology**.